 Our Careers Education, Information, Advice and Guidance (CEIAG) Policy (which includes our provider access statement) can be found as a download at the bottom of this page.

-Bishop Stopford School works in partnership with an independent Advice and Guidance company - The Mallows Company - who provide a designated Careers Lead and lead Careers Adviser who is supported by additional Careers Advisers as required.
+We work in partnership with an independent Advice and Guidance company - The Mallows Company - who provide a designated Careers Lead and Adviser to provide objective and unbiased provision.